 I give Avy a call, explain who I'm looking for, and they're able to point me to Joey Ansah's agent.

-(All of this is assuming, of course, that you don’t come across as some kind of stalker.
-People are very protective of other people’s info, especially celebrities’.
-So many are hesitant to give it out to anyone other than other industry people [i.e., if I was looking to hire Joey Ansah for a project] or– occasionally– legit journalists.)
+(All of this is assuming, of course, that you don't come across as some kind of stalker.
+People are very protective of other people's info, especially celebrities'.
+So many are hesitant to give it out to anyone other than other industry people undefined or-- occasionally-- legit journalists.)

 There may be other websites, similar to Who Represents, that are just as helpful in tracking down celebrities in other mediums.
 I tend to use the ones discussed here because they're the best for movies and TV, but music and theater may have similar sites.
 If you know of any, I'd love to hear about them... feel free to shoot me an email at WDScriptNotes@FWpubs.com, or post them in the comments section below so other people can use them.

 In the mean time, I hope this was helpful, Cherie... good luck!... keep reading!... and I'll talk to you soon...